 Favorite Foundation Brushes for Mineral Makeup

-- Liquid Foundation Brush – Made specifically for sheer to full coverage liquid foundation application, the Liquid Foundation Brush can be a great tool for building coverage in problem areas.
+- 107 Angled Complexion Brush (coming soon!) – Made specifically for sheer to full coverage liquid foundation application, the Angled Complexion Brush can be a great tool for building coverage in problem areas.

 - 109 Dual Foundation/Camouflage Brush – This dual-ended brush is the ultimate foundation multi-tasker.
 The small end is ideal for precise concealer application, and the large end is perfect for foundation.
 Since it’s dense and domed, it mimics the feel and pressure of using your fingers but gives your mineral makeup liquid a smooth finish with its synthetic bristles.